eepyemy/to_anki/README.md

 * AnkiConnect addon installed
 * Just in case backup your Anki collection before proceding
 * (optional) install recommended anki card templates for better definitions rendering: [Download](https://github.com/eepyemy/Anki_Templates/releases)
+* (optional) Find Stardict dictionaries you want to be used in the process of anki cards creation if the ones availabe on KOreader are not enough

 ## How to use
 Download the latest version of the program [here](https://github.com/eepyemy/to_anki/releases)